Squash Sex: How to Hand Pollinate Squash to Prevent End Rot & Increase Yields

 Have you ever tried to grow squash, but then much to your dismay, the promising little squash rots and falls off instead of getting larger?
 Well… that is most likely due to a lack of pollination!
 But don’t worry!
 There is a very easy solution.
 It has to do with “the birds and the bees” ~ or a lack thereof!

-If you hope to have big healthy zucchini this summer, read along to learn all about hand pollination!
+If you hope to have big healthy zucchini this summer, read along to learn all about hand pollination.
 Let’s explore the difference between male and female flowers, and exactly why, when and how to hand pollinate your squash plants.
-Check out the video at the end of this post to watch me pollinate ours!
+Check out the video at the end of this post to watch me pollinate ours.
+Then pop over to our Zucchini and Summer Squash Grow Guide for even more tips.

 Why Hand Pollinate Squash?